 Docker sends a verification email to the address you provided.

-You can also log in using the
+You can also log in through the CLI using the

 docker login command.
-(You can read more about
+For more information, see

 Warning: When you use the